MBCT Facilitation Certificate

 Certificate Description & Prerequisites

 This is an attendance-based program and does not assess competency.
-Completing this certificate program allows trainees to move on to the Supervised MBCT Facilitator Certification, a competency-based program.
+Completing this certificate program allows trainees to move on to the Advanced Facilitation Certification, a competency-based program.

 All participants pursuing the certificate program must: